Personal Injury Claims in Lakeland

 How Do I Know if My Case’s Decision Can Be Appealed?

 Dissatisfaction with the judgment you received is not enough to constitute an appeal.
 For you to appeal the initial verdict, there must have been legal errors in the proceedings of your case that were detrimental to its outcome.

 - Prejudicial errors

 - Mistakes made by the judge regarding the law

 - Misconduct/errors committed by lawyers or the jury

 - No substantial evidence

-When considering appealing a personal injury judgement, it is in your best interest to consult with an experienced attorney who can review your case and help you determine the best course of action.
+When considering appealing a personal injury judgment, it is in your best interest to consult an attorney who can review your case and determine a course of action.

-If you have received a personal injury judgement that you believe was negatively affected by legal errors, or if you have any further questions, give us a call at 1-800-ASK-DAVE.
-We’re here to help.
+If you have received a personal injury judgment that you believe was negatively affected by legal errors or have any further questions, call us.